divyanshu013/blog/README.md

 - [ ] About page #6
 - [ ] Favorite quotes
 - [ ] Interesting lists (games, podcasts, etc.)
+- [ ] Open external links in new tab be default

 ## Licenses